Salman-Farid/plantTreatmonty/README.md

-Here’s the updated README file with the necessary details about the quantized PyTorch model (EfficientNet-B0), class labels, and API deployment.
-I’ve also included the links to the FastAPI server and GitHub repositories.

----

 # 🌱 PlantTreatmonty: Plant Disease Detection App

 PlantTreatmonty is a Flutter-based mobile application designed to help users identify plant diseases, gain plant care insights, and access a library of common plant diseases.
 Powered by a **quantized PyTorch model (EfficientNet-B0)**, this app provides fast and accurate plant disease detection without relying on server-based predictions.
 Additional features include user authentication via Firebase, a plant care tips section, and an extensive disease library for users to explore.